sunyiqiang/OpenDuo-Web/README.md

           const appid = "YOUR_SIGNALING_APPID";

 3. Download the Signaling SDK from [Agora.io](https://www.agora.io/en/download/).
-4. Unzip the downloaded SDKs.
+4. Unzip the downloaded SDKs to /static folder, rename Signaling SDK to 'AgoraSig.js'
 4. Run npm in the root directory of your project to install the dependency.

           npm install